domoritz/arrow-wasm/Readme.md

 # WASM Arrow

+Work in progress and currently just a proof of concept.

-Ruin with `wasm-pack build --target nodejs && node example.js`.
+Run with `wasm-pack build --target nodejs && node example.js`.